mozilla-services/docs/source/sync/storageformat6.rst

 manually enter the Sync Key (known as the *Recovery Key* in UI parlance) into their client.
 From the 128 bit Sync Key, 2 256 bit keys were derived via HKDF.

-With BrowserID, the Sync Key will be encrypted by a more easily recoverable BrowserID key and the need for manually entering the Sync Key will be lower.
+With the intent to use BrowserID's key wrapping facility, we feel Sync no longer has the requirement that the Sync Key be manageable to enter from UI.
+This is because your Sync Key will be accessible merely by logging into BrowserID (your BrowserID credentials will unlock a BrowserID user key and that user key can unwrap an *encrypted* Sync Key stored on the server.

-In version 6, the Sync Key will consist of a pair of 256 bit keys.
-Each key will be generated randomly and will not be derived from any other source.
+Therefore, in version 6, the Sync Key will consist of a pair of 256 bit keys.

-This means that the Sync Key effectively increases in size from 128 bits to 512 bits.
-This means that it will now take 104 Base32 characters to represent the Sync Key.
-This is not something mere mortals will want to do by hand.
+Each key will be generated from a cryptographically secure random number generator and will not be derived from any other source.
+This effectively replaces the 1 128 bit random key and 2 256 HKDF derived keys with 2 completely random 256 bit keys.

 Sync Key Stored on Server
 =========================

-Version 6 supports storing the **encrypted** Sync Key on the Storage Server in the *crypto/master* record.
-This record is encrypted using a symmetric key that is never transmitted to the Sync Server and is only known to the client.
+Version 6 supports storing the **encrypted** Sync Key on the Storage Server.

 Key Pair Encoding
 -----------------